 Jay: Harley, thank you so much for coming on the podcast, man.
 It’s really good to have you here.

-Harley: Hey Jay, it’s a real honor and a pleasure for me to be on.
-Our history goes back a very long time, so it is really cool to think about where we started together on this journey as partners and where we’re at today.
-It’s amazing and I have to say, I know it’s your podcast and you’re going to lead the conversation, but let me just take a moment to say how incredibly proud we all are of what you and your partners have built at Bolt and just Bold to me is this huge success story that in many ways has followed the Shopify success story and as we’ve grown, you’ve grown too and it feels like we are both passengers on a similar journey and it’s been a great honor and pleasure for me to watch you folks do so well.
+Harley: Hey, Jay, it’s a real honor and a pleasure for me to be on.
+Our history goes back a very long time, so it’s really cool to think about where we started together on this journey as partners and where we’re at today.
+It’s amazing, and, I have to say, I know it’s your podcast and you’re going to lead the conversation, but let me just take a moment to say how incredibly proud we all are of what you and your partners have built at Bold, and just, Bold to me is this huge success story that in many ways has followed the Shopify success story.
+And as we’ve grown, you’ve grown too, and it feels like we are both passengers on a similar journey, and it’s been a great honor and pleasure for me to watch you folks do so well.

 Jay: Well, thank you, that means a lot.
 Shopify has been an absolutely amazing partner.
 I had my first store on Shopify in 2010, so I don’t know where that fits in, in the timeline.